oracle/weblogic-kubernetes-operator/README.md

 # Recent Changes

-See [Recent changes](site/recent-changes.md) for recent changes to the weblogic operator, including any backwards incompatible changes.
+See [Recent changes](site/recent-changes.md) for recent changes to the operator, including any backwards incompatible changes.

 # Developer guide